 If it seems like all we did in Bonaire is dive, that’s partially true.
 We logged seven dives in seven days, but that also left afternoons open for exploring.
-And explore we did—from the driver’s seat of a clown car, in fact.
+And explore we did—we did an entire island tour of Bonaire from the driver’s seat of a Twizy.

 I hadn’t actually heard of a Twizy until our final day on Bonaire when we pulled up to the Road Runner headquarters to embark upon our island tour, but after closer inspection I have to admit: These tiny electric cars are totally worth checking out.

 Road Runner has been operating on the island for the past two years, and you can either book a tour with Hans, the German owner, who will lead you by motor bike (as we did), or you can probably talk him into renting the cars to you so you can take them out by yourself.

 I have to admit that it was really nice to be on autopilot and follow a leader, though Bonaire is small with very few roads and it would be relatively easy to navigate on your own.

 And if nothing else, taking an island tour of Bonaire by Twizy will enable you to see the entire island without the hassle of renting a full-size vehicle.
 I mean, how pretty is this rocky coastline?

 Getting around Bonaire by Twizy